rndmorris/Salis-Arcana/docs/bugfixes.md

 Prevents a world object memory leak in the TeleporterThaumcraft class.

+## Fix Tree Generators World memory leak

+**Config option:** `fixTreeGenWorldLeak`

+Fix Thaumcraft's tree generators leaking the world instance.

 ## Prevent Warp Sounds from Blasting Out Your Eardrums

 **Config option:** `muteExcessiveWarpSounds`

-Prevent warp sounds from blasting out your eardrums when you obtains lots of warp in an instant.
+Prevent warp sounds from blasting out your eardrums when obtaining lots of warp in an instant.

 ## Handle Invalid Focus NBT on Wands